cujojs/curl/README.md

 Trying to run curl.js from a page loaded from your local file system will not work correctly.

-What the heck is "cujo"?  cujoJS is a web app development platform.
+What the heck is "cujoJS"?  cujoJS is a web app development platform.
 See the bottom of this file for more info.

-What is "cram"? cram (cujo resource assembler) is the build tool companion to curl.js.
+What is "cram"? cram (cujoJS resource assembler) is the build tool companion to curl.js.
 You use cram to compile all of your modules into a small number of javascript files which are loaded much faster into the browsers.